-For medical genetics there are not many varities of books available as the topic as very less wightage as such at UG MBBS level.
+For medical genetics, there are not many varieties of books available as the topic as very less weightage as such at UG MBBS level.
 Following are some books which will be useful to students for UG level exams.
 There are few highly detailed version of Medical Genetics books available but those are for specialty level and would be useful to students of DM Medical Genetics.

 Medical Genetics by G.P.
 Pal

 Emery’s Elements of Medical Genetics by Peter Turnpenny

 Medical Genetics by Jorde